Twigonometry/OSCP-Notes-Template/README.md

 git clone git@github.com:Twigonometry/OSCP-Notes-Template.git
 ```

-If you are uncomfortable using the command line, you can install [GitHub Desktop](https://desktop.github.com/) instead.
+If you are uncomfortable using the command line, you can install [GitHub Desktop](https://desktop.github.com/) instead (but you'll need to learn it soon enough!)

-Once you have cloned the repsitory, open Obsidian and click `Open folder as vault`, then select the `OSCP-Notes-Template` folder that was just created by Git.
+Once you have cloned the repository, open Obsidian and click `Open folder as vault`, then select the `OSCP-Notes-Template` folder that was just created by Git.
 You're ready to go!

 ## Usage